 4. Is there a way to declare a set of data anonymized?

 Before a choice can be made for one or more of the above techniques, you must first determine what the purpose of anonymization is.
-Is the goal to result a test data set which is completely anonymous?
+Is the goal to result in a test data set that is completely anonymous?
 Or, is the goal to take measures to comply with the privacy principle of ‘data anonymization’?
 Or, perhaps, an attempt to prevent a data breach where non-anonymized data is easier to trace?
-If the goal is to result a dataset which is completely anonymized, it can be a tough challenge due to e.g. spontaneous recognition cases.
+If the goal is to result in a dataset that is completely anonymized, it can be a tough challenge due to e.g. spontaneous recognition cases.
 These are difficult to prevent, despite all the good anonymization techniques that are used.
 An example would be data such as the highest salary.
 This example is easy to solve with data generation, but often there are several such cases.

 In short, depending on the purpose of using anonymization techniques, linkage attacks and spontaneous recognition cases are more or less important.
 The WP29 also talks about spontaneous recognition cases in which the ‘context’ is also important: in what context can the user or recipient of the data use (or misuse) this data?
 If the recipient can easily discover spontaneous recognition cases and use this information, then choices will have to be made to limit this risk.

 Ultimately, the GDPR enables organizations to make the right balance of interests.
 With the GDPR at hand, decisions can be made on how to keep test data representative while maintaining due diligence standards and preventing unauthorized access to data.
 So the target does not have to be completely anonymous.